-11. Will the current composition and size of governing bodies change?
+10. Will the current composition and size of governing bodies change?

 When a school joins one of the CMATs, Local Academy Committees will be required to have two parent governors and a minimum of four foundation governors.
 Please note that this does not mean that you can only have four foundation governors.
 If you already have more than four, then this is a bonus and there is no reason for these foundation governors to stand down.
 We are keen to retain expertise at the local level.
-There must also be a majority of foundation governors present at any meeting.
-There will be no 'staff governor' or 'local authority governor'.
-Headteachers will not be a member of the Local Academy Committee although it is expected that headteachers will attend all meetings.
-Other members of staff may also be asked to attend meetings in order to provide input as and when required but will not have voting rights.